What we know about monkeypox as rare virus spreads

 Monkeypox: What we know about rare virus as more cases confirmed around globe

-Tropical disease now detected in UK, US, Canada, Australia Spain and Portugal
+Tropical disease now detected in 23 countries including the UK, US, Canada, Australia, Spain and Portugal

 Monkeypox is spreading across the globe with cases now reported in the US, Canada, Australia, Spain, Portugal, France, Germany, Italy and Sweden.